souravpanigrahi/imdb_movie/README.md

 # IMDB - Online Movie Rating App

 > This project is a clone of IMDB website.
-It is created by using React/Redux, Html and Javascript.
+It is created by using React, Html and Javascript.
 It contains two pages, the home page, where all the content is categorised and the content page.
 This website is completely responsive.

 ## Built With